 Cutting into the rootball will allow the plant to send out new feeder roots to get nutrients and moisture from the soil.

-After repotting, water well and allow to dry out before watering again.
+After repotting, water well and allow it to dry out before watering again.

 A Pothos that is suffering from very compacted rootbound will eventually die, as it cannot absorb water or nutrients from the soil.